7 Reasons to push back your Retirement

 Delaying retirement by just a few years can make all the difference, as the years preceding it is the best time to boost savings.
-The reason is that by this age your children are financially independent.
-Also at that age, you tend to earn the highest, having wealth of expertise and experience behind you.
+The reason is that by this age, your children are financially independent.
+Also, you tend to earn the highest at that age, having a wealth of expertise and experience behind you.

 Then, you have more time to fund your retirement investment through saving accounts like 401(k) or IRA.

 Many healthy Americans can expect to live at least 20 years post-retirement.

 A study recently done by the Employee Benefit Research Institute claims that most Americans, including those in the higher-income category, are likely to fall short of money 10 or 20 years after retirement.